 2. Avoid making trips to the salon: Plucking, shaving, tweezing and waxing disturb your hair follicles (this is what causes your skin to sometimes feel a bit bumpy after you do any of these things).
 This might interfere with the laser hair removal surgery.
 If you want the treatment to go well, avoid using any hair removal technique on your face for about 6 weeks.
 If you don’t, you’re at the risk of burns, rashes and itchiness.

 3. Make sure your skin is in the best possible shape and you don’t have any irritations or rashes: Since you’re about to have a fairly intense treatment done to your face, you need to do it at a point when your skin is in perfect health.
 Existing problems such as rashes will not only interfere with the procedure but can also potentially result in lasting damage to your skin.

-4. What can you expect during the treatment?
+4. What can you expect during the laser hair removal?

 2. It’s very safe and less stressful when done properly: With a certified doctor who knows exactly how to use his tools, you’re going to be in good hands for sure.
 As well, the pain is minimal if you’re properly anaesthetized and treated by an expert.

 3. It works for the long run: No matter how many times you wax, shave or thread the hair on your face, it always grows back in a week or two, depending on what your growth is like.
 Not so with the laser treatment.
 The effects are the longest-term when it comes to hair removal, and stunts the growth of hair for anything between 6 to 24 months.Cons1.
 Not recommended for sensitive skin: If you have delicate skin, the laser skin treatment is not for you.
 Post treatment, you are at the risk of suffering from blisters, rashes and burns.